New superintendent scrutinizes Maryland Report Card school rating system, launches accountability task force

 “I don’t honestly think our accountability system is holding anyone accountable,” Wright said.

+Cheryl Bost, president of the Maryland State Education Association, said Maryland’s accountability system better accounts for the “whole student and their educational experience” than other states but still has room for improvement.
+She hopes the task force will include teachers’ voices throughout their review.

+“Educators have long advocated for an accountability and assessment system that is less dependent on mandated standardized tests that take away far too much time from instruction, narrow curriculum, and ultimately tell us more about a child’s socioeconomic background than their unique qualities as a student,” Bost said in a statement.
+Teachers best understand the impact assessment systems have on their classrooms and students, she added, and how they could help rather than distract from classroom learning.

 Last year, eight Republican lawmakers accused former Maryland Superintendent Mohammed Choudhury of hiding scores of failing schools.
-Maryland’s inspector general for education said there was no evidence that the department acted improperly in altering data on its website toproperly comply with federal privacy laws.
+Maryland’s inspector general for education said there was no evidence that the department acted improperly in altering data on its website to follow federal privacy laws.

 Wright’s task force is looking at how to present more specific data from the statewide exam, called the Maryland Comprehensive Assessment Program, while also protecting student privacy.